codelast/raspberry-pi/README.md

 ### webcam/video-capture
 Demonstrate how to capture video from USB camera on Raspberry Pi & save to a file using OpenCV.
 ### webcam/face-recognition
-Demonstrate the face-recognition application on Raspberry Pi.
+Demonstrate how to implement a face-recognition application on Raspberry Pi.